 in a copybook gothic script.

 Again here the direct speech carries on, as though the speaker is leading us, the readers, by the hand, as well as his comrades, to show us his handiwork.
 The full stop after ‘Look.’ is deliberately jarring as we stop to observe the scene.
-The line ‘gunpit spoil’ sounds almost clinical, The men now see the man for who he was, not just a random fighter on the opposing side, but a man with a private life and a sweetheart who loved him.
+The line ‘gunpit spoil’ sounds almost clinical, The men now see the man for who he is, not just a random fighter on the opposing side, but a man with a private life and a sweetheart who loved him.
 However, the tone is still dispassionate although at least it is acknowledged that the picture has been ‘dishonoured’ lying beside or on the dead man, presumably sullied by the flies and his remains.
-Once more the absurdity and horror of war is shown in contrast to real life and her perfect writing in ‘copybook gothic script.’
+Once more the absurdity and horror of war are shown in contrast to real life and her perfect writing in ‘copybook gothic script.’

 Fourth Stanza